ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 That is something that is easier to do, accidentally or not, if we don't expect them to ever appear.

 Relying on the negative domain of signed integers to skip bounds checking is an appeal to luck, which is not something we should do.
+(What do I mean by this?
+When would it ever be OK to skip bounds checking just because the value is signed?
+Do I mean the min/max values, and not valid index bounds?)

+Some say that this property doesn't have any value [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
+That \[-32768, 32767\] is no better/worse than \[0..65535\], just different.
+That (a < 0) vs (a > 32767) is equivalent.

 ## Backwards Loops Easier To Write